rubyzip/rubyzip/README.md

 Any attempt to move about in a zip file opened with `Zip::InputStream` could result in the incorrect entry being accessed and/or Zlib buffer errors.
 If you need random access in a zip file, use `Zip::File`.

-### Password Protection (Experimental)
+### Password Protection (experimental)

-Rubyzip supports reading/writing zip files with traditional zip encryption (a.k.a.
+Rubyzip supports reading zip files with AES encryption (version 3.1 and later), and reading and writing zip files with traditional zip encryption (a.k.a.
 "ZipCrypto").
-AES encryption is not yet supported.
-It can be used with buffer streams, e.g.:
+Encryption is currently only available with the stream API, with either files or buffers, e.g.:

-#### Version 2.x
+#### Version 2.x (ZipCrypto only)

 ```ruby
 # Writing.